Gov. Malloy Reminds Residents That Atlantic Hurricane Season Begins June 1

 - Teach family members how to use text messaging.
 Text messages can often get around network disruptions when a phone call might not be able to get through, and it uses less battery life.
 Plan ahead and pre-set a family group text conversation in your phones.

-- Subscribe to alert services.
-Go to www.ct.gov/ctalert to register for emergency alerts.
+- Subscribe to the state’s alert services.
+Visit www.ct.gov/ctalert to register for emergency alerts.

 Protecting Your Possessions

 - It is important to review your insurance policies yearly and especially prior to the start of hurricane season.